 For ways to learn more, to learn faster, and to remember for longer, read 16 Learner Tips (PDF, 66.98 KB).

 Technology and Literacy

 Technology and literacy go together for PAR learners.
-PAR’s computer instructors work in the lab in the PAR office with learners to help prepare them for today’s jobs.
-They also learn how to use email, the keyboard, and the Internet.
+PAR’s volunteer computer instructors work in the lab in the PAR office with learners to help prepare them for today’s jobs.
+Learners also practice using email, the keyboard, and the internet.
 They can use learning programs to practice what they have learned in tutoring sessions.

 Tips for Using Computers

 If you are using a computer during tutoring sessions or on days that you do not meet with a tutor, here are some ideas that may help.